 The allowance granted to a lessor must be based on the cost of the asset less any residual value, as specified in the lease agreement.
 Many lease agreements, particularly those involving vehicles, provide for a residual value.
 This residual value is what the lessor expects the asset to be worth at the end of the lease.
 At the end of the lease the lessor will usually sell the asset to recover the residual.
-If the asset is not returned to the lessor in good condition or has exceeded agreed usage criteria (for example, a restriction of 100 000 kilometres over 54 months in the case of a vehicle), the lessee is required to reimburse the lessor.
+A lessee who has not returned an asset to the lessor in good condition or who has exceeded the agreed usage criteria (for example, a restriction of 100 000 kilometres over 54 months in the case of a vehicle), must reimburse the lessor.
 In this way the value of the asset at the end of the lease is assured.
 Section 11(e) permits a deduction for the amount by which the value of an asset has been diminished by reason of wear and tear or depreciation during the year of assessment.
 Since the portion of the cost of the asset representing the residual value is guaranteed (that is, it is not subject to diminution in value), there is no justification for granting the allowance on that portion of the cost.

-If an asset with a cost of R100 is leased with an agreed residual of R20 this means that the value by which the asset is expected to depreciate over the period is R80.
+An asset with a cost of R100 leased with an agreed residual of R20, means that the value by which the asset is expected to depreciate over the period of the lease is

+R80.
 It is for this reason that lessors are required to reduce the cost of their leased assets by the residual value for the purposes of determining the allowance.